-- d. the creation of a lot which does not meet minimum frontage or access requirements, which is subject to approval under Section 3.3. - (D) Coordination with Planned Unit Development Review.
-Applications for planned unit developments (PRDs) shall be reviewed concurrently by the Development Review Board as major subdivisions in accordance with Section 6.3 and associated PUD requirements under Article 5.4.
+- c. a planned unit development; and - d. the creation of a lot which does not meet minimum frontage or access requirements, which is subject to approval under Section 3.3. - (D) Coordination with Planned Unit Development Review.
+Applications for planned unit developments (PURDs) shall be reviewed concurrently by the Development Review Board as major subdivisions in accordance with Section 6.3 and associated PUD requirements under Article 5.4.